Maine Revenue Services logo

 5. What is an "overpayment"?

-The term “overpayment” as it relates to Maine income taxes is used to describe the amount by which your tax payments for the year exceed the tax due for the year.
+The term “overpayment” as it relates to Maine income taxes is used to describe the amount of tax payments for the year that exceed the tax due for the year.
 An overpayment may include:

-• amounts that were carried forward to next year’s tax,
+• amounts carried forward to next year’s tax,

-• amounts that were offset to cover other outstanding debts you may owe, and
+• amounts offset to cover other outstanding debts owed, and

-• amounts you paid for use tax, voluntary contributions, and park pass purchases.
+• amounts paid for use tax, voluntary contributions, and park pass purchases.

-Maine Revenue Services is required to report the total amount of overpayment regardless of what it was used for.
+Maine Revenue Services is required to report the total amount of the overpayment.

 Back to top

-6. I claimed a Maine refund on my last year’s Maine return, but Maine Revenue Services applied the money to a bill for another year.
-Doesn't that mean this Form 1099-G is wrong?
-Do I still have to report this as income?
+6. I claimed a refund on my last year’s Maine income tax return.
+Maine Revenue Services applied the money to a bill for another tax year.
+Does that mean this Form 1099-G is wrong?
+Do I have to report this as income?

-The Form 1099-G is not wrong; you must still report the overpayment as income.
-The application of the refund to another balance doesn't change the fact that you had an overpayment for the year on your tax return.
-Even though you didn't actually receive a refund, an overpayment transaction took place, and you are subject to the same federal reporting requirements as if you had received a refund.
+The Form 1099-G is not wrong.
+You may need to report the overpayment as income on your federal tax return.
+The application of the refund to another balance does not change the fact that there was an overpayment for the year.
+The overpayment is subject to the same federal reporting requirements as a refund.

 Back to top

-7. I did show an overpayment on my Maine return that I filed last year, but I had the money applied as a credit to the next year’s return.
-Since I didn't get a refund, do I still have to report this?
+7. I had an overpayment on last year's Maine income tax return.
+The money was applied as a credit to next year’s tax return.
+I did not receive a refund.
+Do I have to report this as income?

 You must report the overpayment applied as a credit the same way you would report a refund.
-Both refunds and credits are considered overpayment transactions.
-The application of the overpayment to another tax year doesn't change the fact that you had an overpayment for the year on your tax return.
-Even though you didn't actually receive a refund, an overpayment transaction took place, and you are subject to the same federal reporting requirements as if you had received a refund.
+Refunds and credits are both considered overpayments.
+The application of the overpayment to another tax year does not change the fact that there was an overpayment for the year.
+The overpayment is subject to the same federal reporting requirements as a refund.

 Back to top

-8. This statement says my 2020 refund was issued in 2023.
-I already reported that refund on my 2021 federal return.
+8. This statement shows a 2023 refund was issued in 2025.
+That refund was reported as income on a 2024 federal income tax return.
 Can you correct the statement?
 If not, what should I do?

 Maine Revenue Services is required to report refund transactions in the year they occur.
-Since your 2020 refund was issued in 2023, we cannot issue a Form 1099-G as if the transaction took place in 2021.
-You should contact the Internal Revenue Service or visit their website at www.irs.gov to find out whether you should amend your 2021 federal return or take some other action to correct the reporting error.
+Since the 2023 refund was issued in 2025, we cannot issue a Form 1099-G as if the transaction took place in 2024.
+Contact the Internal Revenue Service or visit the IRS website at irs.gov to find out whether the 2023 federal return should be amended or whether to take some other action to correct the reporting error.

 Back to top

 9. This statement shows a refund of $1,500 last year.
-I did get a refund for that amount, but I amended my return a few months later, and had to pay $500 back.
-Shouldn't the statement say my net refund was $1,000?
+I did get a refund for that amount, but amended the return a few months later and owed $500.
+Should the statement show the refund amount was $1,000?

-Federal law requires Maine Revenue Services to report the actual refund or credit amount.
-We cannot net the amount against other transactions.
-Therefore, your Form 1099-G is correct as issued.
-For information on how to report the income and deduct your payment on your federal return, contact the Internal Revenue Service, or visit their website at www.irs.gov.
+Maine Revenue Services must report the actual refund or credit amount.
+The refund cannot be netted against other transactions.
+The statement is correct as issued.
+For information on how to report the income and deduct the payment on the federal return, contact the Internal Revenue Service or visit the IRS website at irs.gov.

 Back to top

-10. This statement says the refund was issued for 2020.
-Why should I have to report that now?
-Why was a 2020 refund issued last year?
+10. This statement shows a refund was issued for 2023.
+Why do I need to report that now?
+Why was a 2023 refund issued in 2025?

-Our records show that a refund for 2020 was issued on your account last year, and that you may have claimed itemized deductions for 2020.
-Since the refund was issued during 2023, the income would be reported on your 2023 federal return.
-If you don't have a record of receiving a refund for 2020, email taxpayerassist@maine.gov
+Maine Revenue Services records show a refund for 2023 was issued in 2025 and that itemized deductions may have been claimed on a federal income tax return for 2023.
+Since the refund was issued in 2025, the income would be reported on the 2025 federal return.
+If a refund for 2023 was not received, email taxpayerassist@maine.gov.

 Back to top